Realistic Noise Models

 Same shape as normal but sampled only for non-negative strengths.

-Sample many independent disorder realizations and plot the bell curve:
+Sample many independent disorder realizations and plot the bell curve on a log scale:

 1import matplotlib.pyplot as plt